joneavila/dissatisfaction-models/README.md

 ## calculateCorpusStats.m

-Print the number of neutral and dissatisfied frames in the dialog-level sets and print the number of neutral and dissatisfied utterances in the dialog-level sets.
+Print the number of neutral and dissatisfied frames, and the number of neutral and dissatisfied utterances, in the dialog-level sets.

 Output:

 ```none
 train frames